GaloisInc/simple-json-schema/README.md

     // Use all definitions from file STRING, with names qualified by IDENT.
     // For example, if "Other.ts" defines `x`, then
     // `import * as O from "Other.ts"` will introduce `O.x` in scope.
+    // NOTE: This is different from TypeScript in that it does not refer
+    // to the default export.

   | import { IDENT (,IDENT)* } from STRING
     // Use only the listed definitions from file STRING, with unqualified names.
     // For example, `import { a, b } from "Other.ts"` will introduce
-    // definitions `a` and `b` defined in "Other.ts" to the current scope
+    // definitions `a` and `b` defined in "Other.ts" to the current scope.

+TYPE_DEF :=

-TYPE_DEF := type IDENT = TYPE
+    type IDENT = TYPE
     // Define a named type.
     // Definitions may be recursive, but only under a value constructor.
     // For example, `type X = [X] | boolean` is OK, but `type X = X | boolean`
     // is not.
+    // NOTE: A deviation form TypeScript is that all definitions are considered
+    // to be exported, so there is no need to write an explicit `export`.

 TYPE :=

     IDENT | IDENT.IDENT
-    // Match the values accepted by a named types
+    // Match the values accepted by this named type.

   | LITERAL
-    // Match a specific JSON value
+    // Match a specific JSON value.

   | TYPE "|" TYPE
     // Match a value accepted by either type.